csubbum/OutageBot/README.md

 1) start

 Usage:
-outage-bot:>start "Outage 1" "dev 1" "outstage started"
+outage-bot:>start "Service 1 Outage" "Server error 500" "developer 1"

 Description:
 Start or report an incident for the first time.

 Response:
-Incident was created successfully and your incident number is:  1001
+Incident was created successfully and your incident number is:  1002

 2) status

 Usage:
-outage-bot:>status 1001 "dev 2" "outage 1 status update"
+outage-bot:>status 1002 "developer 2" "Service 1 Outage -  status updated"

 Description:
 Update status of the outage using the outage number.
 If the outage is already closed, error message is displayed to user.